 - Look into less expensive marketing avenues, such as social media

 While it may be tempting for financial institutions to quickly implement new strategies that will generate revenue, this isn’t always the smartest choice.
 Particularly when adding new services for consumers, cost can become a concern.
 In fact, smaller lenders may worry about adding those revenue-generating services because of the cost associated with them.

 Outsourcing these services to a knowledgeable and capable third party is often the smarter option.
 This is especially true when it comes to software or technology-based services and upgrades, as these changes often require more time and effort than worthwhile, from the institution’s perspective.
 Instead of hiring new staff, investing in new training, purchasing equipment and staying up-to-date on all the latest relevant regulations, outsourcing allows the institution to rely on a third-party to handle all those important details, cutting down on costs while still driving revenue with the new service.

-To find out more about the changing landscape of revenue streams and how financial institutions must adjust, be sure to download our recent ebook, New Revenue Streams for Financial Institutions.
-And if you have anything to add on this subject, please feel free to use the comment section below.
+If you have anything to add on this subject, please feel free to use the comment section below.